juliusaka/xfc_btms_saev_controller/mpcBase.md

 After determining the BTMS-size for unconstrained charging, it is possible to reduce the size to e.g. assess the impact of this on SAEV-fleets.

-**option**: We might add a constraint to implement a maximal C-Rating of the BTMS.
-Need to investigate if problem is still convex then.

 ### correct implementation of charging losses

 You might assume that the equation for the dynamics of the energy content is